-Non-hazardous solid wastes, mainly the domestic and commercial wastes, generated from our offices in Hong Kong during our operations in the Reporting Period amounted to 3.41 tonnes (non-hazardous waste) (2019: approximately 11.29 tonnes) which was greatly improved mainly due to fewer centres and the suspension of operations during social incidents and the pandemics.
+Non-hazardous solid wastes, mainly the domestic and commercial wastes, generated from our offices during our operations in the Reporting Period amounted to 10.49 tonnes (non-hazardous waste) (2020: approximately 3.41 tonnes) which was mainly due to the closure of our four teaching centres and the relocation of our Group's headquarters during the Report Period.
 We will continue to pay effort to minimize the wastes.

-Hazardous wastes of batteries and toners were recorded at approximately 0.180 tonnes (2019: approximately 0.131 tonnes) and 0.113 tonnes (2019: approximately 0.180 tonnes) respectively.
+Hazardous wastes of batteries and toners were recorded at approximately 0.094 tonnes (2020: approximately 0.180 tonnes) and 0.081 tonnes (2020: approximately 0.113 tonnes) respectively.
 All the toners were disposed to recycling companies.